sussy-code/smov/README.md

 movie-web is a web app for watching movies easily.
 Check it out at **[movie.squeezebox.dev](https://movie.squeezebox.dev)**.

-This service works by displaying video files from third-party providers inside an intuitive and aesthic user interface.
+This service works by displaying video files from third-party providers inside an intuitive and aesthetic user interface.

 Features include: